thatoddmailbox/kvm-base/README.md

 	* There is a workaround: cover the HPD pin (pin 19) of your HDMI cable with tape to block the HPD signal.
 		* This workaround means that some sources, like a laptop, might not autodetect your HDMI cable.
 You'll need to have some way to rescan.
 On Linux, you can try the command `xrandr --listmonitors`.
 		* This might be solvable by cutting the cable open and soldering a 10k resistor between HPD and +5V?
 That's somewhat extra though
+* The device can kinda sorta be powered by a sink&mdash;most likely the ESD diodes in the TMDS361B are backfeeding power on the +5V line.